 - 1. Development must be compatible with surrounding uses. - 2.
 Most development will proceed by plan of subdivision.
 Infilling and small-scale development may proceed by consent based on an acceptable concept plan. - 3.
 Natural features and functions will be protected.
 The design will be harmonized with natural features, including topography and woodlands. - 4.
 Lot sizes will be sufficient to accommodate the proposed method of servicing over the long term.
 Where septic systems are proposed, developments will comply with the provincial groundwater protection criteria for nitrates, and lots will contain a contingency tile bed area. - 5.
 New developments, including the opening up of new areas, will be required to connect to an existing municipal water supply or establish a new municipal water supply.
 Infilling and small-scale developments may be serviced by communal or individual wells where municipal water is not available.
 Development adjacent to serviced communities outside Ashfield-Colborne-Wawanosh will be required to connect to existing services. - 6.
 For new developments, including the opening up of new areas, the Township may require a study on the need for a piped sewage system and treatment facility.
 Where full services are not required, individual septic systems may be permitted.
 Development adjacent to serviced communities outside Ashfield-Colborne-Wawanosh will be required to connect to existing services. - 7.
 Water supply and sewage disposal are subject to approvals from the appropriate authority before development occurs. - 8.
 Open space areas, natural areas and parkland will be conveyed to the municipality or owned in common by the subdivision residents.
+Open spaces represent an opportunity to mitigate and adapt to climate change through carbon sequestration, shade trees, stormwater management and active transportation routes.
 Council may accept payment in lieu of parkland where appropriate. - 9.
 Vehicle access will be provided by a public road developed to municipal standards. - 10.
 Adequate lot grading and drainage, and storm water management are required. - 11.
 A development agreement will be signed and registered on title to the satisfaction of the municipality. - 12.
 The appropriate zoning is in force. - 13.
-Development will be considerate of Heritage, Accessibility, and Clean Air, Water, and Soil: - a) Heritage - Development and redevelopment will complement small town scale, character and historic streetscapes. - b) Accessibility
+Development will be considerate of Heritage, Accessibility, and Clean Air, Water, and Soil: